Thriving futures: A rough guide to game careers

 First, though, lets get one clarification out of the way.
 A ‘game developer’ is often used as a general term for those that make games, and covers most of the roles below.
 It generally covers those involved in the design and creation of games, rather than those employed supporting games in various ways.

-And as each week progresses, we’ll add links to the below, so you can easily find the guide to a particular role, and discuss it with your youngsters; just as you can with this guide.
+And as each week progresses, we’ll add links to each career guide to the title of each section below, so you can easily find the guide to a particular role, and discuss it with your youngsters; just as you can with this guide.

 There are many types of game designer – including gameplay designer, level designer and character designer – and in many cases designers combine different types of game design.
 They can even handle game art and game coding, depending on how many people there are in their team.
 Bigger teams have more distinct roles, while small teams often see their staff choosing to combine skills.
 Generally speaking, game designers come up with the ideas behind how a game works, what it includes, and how all the elements within it from characters and story come together.
 Game designers often lead the game development process.